We are pleased to be working in partnership with the following schools (use the dropdown menu to be taken to their biography):

-We have the very best teachers who know their subjects and instill new skills and knowledge in a way that develops deep learning and confidence.
+We have the very best teachers who know their subjects and instil new skills and knowledge in a way that develops deep learning and confidence.
 They tailor the teaching to support every child’s needs and use reflective assessment to plan their next steps.
 We ensure our teachers have opportunities to continue their own learning.
-This include external and internal opportunities.
-Like the children, the teachers strive to do their very best and to BE, the best.
+This includes external and internal opportunities.
+Like the children, the teachers strive to do their very best and to BE the best.

 The ethos and values of St Edward’s Church of England Academy are based on the teachings of Jesus Christ and underpin everything that we are and do, which is encompassed in the word 'RESPECT'.
 Each letter links to the Academy motto: 'Learn for Life'